Maple Court Academy

 Alternatively, support about SEND services within Stoke on Trent generally can be found at www.stoke.gov.uk/SENDservices

 - How will the setting support my child/young person?

 Pupils who are identified as having special educational needs will receive a Pupil Jigsaw which is reviewed at least 3 times per year.
 This plan will identify a pupil’s strengths and areas needing development.
 Targets will be set in consultation with parents, pupils and class teacher and additional support will be provided to enable a pupil to achieve these targets.
-A child at School Support will initially receive additional support in the classroom but may, if progress remains slow, receive additional support in a 1:1 situation from the learning support practitioners or learning mentors.
+A child at School Support will initially receive additional support in the classroom but may, if progress remains slow, receive additional support in a small group or 1:1 situation from members of support staff.

 Those pupils with an Education, Health and Care Plan will receive additional support / interventions as outlined in the plan.
 Throughout each school year, the effectiveness of the interventions and provision being made is regularly monitored by the SLT (senior leadership team) and the SENCo.
 From this monitoring, provision may be changed/ adapted in order that the best outcomes are achieved for pupils.
 Every year, the governing body require the academy staff to report on the SEN provision in school and its effectiveness in making a difference for those children.

 - How will teaching approaches and the curriculum be matched to my child or young person's needs?

 Ongoing assessments and monitoring ensures that staff can provide pupils with the support they need to access the curriculum.
 We aim for all children to be able to access age-related expectations although we are mindful that some pupils will require additional support and resources in order to achieve this.
 This may mean that they access objectives from a previous year group for a period of time to enable them to accelerate their progress.
 By using effective differentiation, adapting resources, providing adult support or through targeted catch-up provision, we can ensure the curriculum meets the needs of all pupils.